Photo credits (Left to right:) Jewish Deaf Association, Israeli Dance Institute, Jami, Jewish Child’s Day, Friends of Lubavitch Scotland.

 The Jewish Charity Guide is the only publication that specifically lists over 520 UK registered Jewish charities serving the Jewish community at home, in Israel and throughout the world.

-The hard copy of the Jewish Charity Guide is revised, updated and published every February, with charities categorised under subject headings to make selection easier.
+The printed copy of the Jewish Charity Guide is revised, updated and published every June, with charities categorised under subject headings to make selection easier.
 The website is updated regularly so you can always check back here for the latest information and contact details on UK Jewish charities.

-Each year, we send the Guide free to around 3750 contacts, including solicitors’ practices in Jewish conurbations, synagogues, Jewish philanthropists and administrators of charitable trusts.
+Each year, we send the Guide free to around 3000 contacts, including solicitors’ practices in Jewish conurbations, synagogues and communal organisations, Jewish philanthropists and administrators of charitable trusts.
 Some libraries will also carry current versions of the guide in their reference sections.